Patent Pariah Or Patent Power

 1.1 Why was Huawei in the news?

-Recently, Huawei’s demand for 1 billion USD as license fee from Verizon Inc captured interest of almost every patent enthusiast around the globe.
-The issues got even more complicated when the US took to politicization of patent rights which drew criticisms from all fronts.
+Recently, Huawei’s demand for 1 billion USD as a license fee from Verizon Inc captured the interest of almost every patent enthusiast around the globe.
+The issues got even more complicated when the US took to the politicization of patent rights which drew criticisms from all fronts.

 1.2 Senator’s Comment and world response

 Republican senator Marco Rubio, supported by Democrat senator Charles Schummer, stated that the current ban on Huawei is justified following the US Government’s move of placing Huawei on “Sanctions list” on the grounds of threat to national security due to connections between Huawei and the Chinese intelligence services as well as the people’s liberation army.
 Further, the move has been seen as necessary for better trade rules between the US and China.